candelac/Spyctral/README.md

 # Spyctral: Astronomical spectral data analyser

-Spyctral is a python package that allows to determine fundamental parameters of astronomical objects from the analysis of their spectral synthesis and/or templates fitting.
+Spyctral is a python package that allows to determine fundamental parameters of compact stellar systems from the analysis of their spectral synthesis and/or templates fitting.

 ## Description